VladaAlek/pp-commerce-261124/README.md

 This page offers a tabular overview of selected courses, their quantity, price, and discount (if activated).
 By wish, the *remove* link allows the User to eliminate the undesired course from the bag.
 The logos of individual courses serve as links, too.
 Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket.
 The *Secure Checkout* button is at disposal to finalise the shopping activities.

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
 The same goal is achieved when the User selects the *Save this delivery information to my profile* checkout field.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 The last feature is the self-explanatory outcome.
 The essential part of the form field is the payment window dedicated to credit card data.

+### *Seach Products Options in Navbar*  this task is not realised as it is a secondary project's feature

 ### Discount
 If more then 1500 euro are spent, 10% discount is offered on the index page.
 If this option is acitaved, the reduced price is visible in navabar, in the Shopping Bag anc Checkout templates, shopping confirmation details